bhoumikp/basic-api/README.md

 ### Logging

 - **Logging Retry Details:**
-  - API logs every failed attempts into a log file, including details like, number of attempts, delay and the success or failure of the operation.
+  - API logs every failed attempt into a log file, including details like the number of attempts, delay, and the success or failure of the operation.

 ### Test case
-- This project contains a test case, that verifies the retry mechanism, which try to insert an entity with Id already present in the database and expects to create that entity with other Id without cancelling the operation
+- This project contains a test case, that verifies the retry mechanism, which tries to insert an entity with Id already present in the database and expects to create that entity with another Id without canceling the operation

 ## Contact
-- If there is any query or question related to basic-api project or have errors installing or getting started, Please contact me on bhoumikpagdhare2002@gmail.com
+- If there is any query or question related to the basic-api project or have errors installing or getting started, Please contact me at bhoumikpagdhare2002@gmail.com